BananaCrumbs/UltraPush/README.md

     "badge": 1,
     "data": {
         "url": "optional url to auto-redirect the user if they have it enabled", "html": "body of the notification users will see in-app.
-Supports HTML and secure-only connections to images."
+Supports HTML and secure-only connections to images.", "providerImage": "<url> for the image in the app" }
-    }
 }
 ```